LucasHazardous/cors-course/README.md

 If there was no CORS mechanism, evil.com could make AJAX request to bank.com (this is known as a cross-origin request) without your knowledge.
 And along with the request, the browser will send the session cookie which was set by bank.com earlier when you logged in.
 With this session cookie, bank.com will think that you've made this request and will process it.

 With the CORS mechanism, the browser will first check whether bank.com accepts cross-origin requests or not.
-For this, the browser will first send an OPTIONS request to bank.com.
+For this, the browser will first send an OPTIONS request (preflight request) to bank.com.
 The browser will only send the actual request if bank.com's CORS policy allows it.

 Now, suppose evil.com tries to "bypass" this using a proxy.
 It will make an AJAX request to proxy.com which will forward the request to bank.com.
 But now, the browser will only send the cookies set by proxy.com.
 So, the bank.com's server will not get your session cookie and the attack will not work.